How Do You Pay off Credit Card Debt?

 (Image credit: Getty Images)

-If you are struggling to pay off your credit card bill, you are not alone.
-Credit card debt hit a record $1 Trillion in August.
+If you struggle to pay off credit card debt, you are not alone.
+Credit card debt hit $1.12 Trillion in the first quarter of 2024.
 And inflation paired with higher interest rates may further complicate your efforts to avoid credit card debt.

 After years of pandemic-related restrictions, it's easy to understand the urge to spend more on experiences and make up for lost time.
 Some of us pay our credit cards in full every month and never carry a balance.
 However, that’s not the case for everyone, especially millennials and older adults.
 If you’re carrying credit card debt, consider these strategies to eliminate or reduce what you owe — before it’s too late.